Ashvin Kumar: Inshallah Kashmir

-Online release

 On 18 January, Alipur Films uploaded the first seven minutes of the film Inshallah Kashmir : Living Terror online.
 Social networking sites like Facebook and Twitter picked it up and the link had over a ten thousand hits in a week and generated curiosity and contempt alike.
 Views had crossed over fifty thousand within a week.

 The idea of releasing Inshallah Kashmir online and free of charge was to take the film to the masses, and to make it accessible to as many people as possible – in Kashmir, within India and around the world.
 The full film went online on 26 January 2012, on the Indian Republic day and had over almost fifteen thousand hits that day.
 Since then, the film has been screened at festivals around the world.

-The film has been given the 'A' certificate by the Central Board of Film Certification.